mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 When you click the <strong>TakePhotoButton</strong>, the <var>mostRecentPhoto</var> file name is updated to be the current image, and the <var>photoCount</var> increases by 1.
 The first photo you take will be called ‘characterCamera1.jpg’ and the second photo will be called ‘characterCamera2.jpg’, etc. These files are all saved to your device.
 Depending on your device, you can find the photos wherever files are saved.
 For example, on a Google Pixel, the photos are saved to the “Files” app.

-The reason we keep track of <var>photoCount</var> and increment is by 1 is so that each picture file has a unique name.
+The reason we keep track of <var>photoCount</var> and increment by 1 is so that each picture file has a unique name.
 If we didn’t increment by 1, each photo you take would be writing to the same file over and over again.
 The reason we keep track of <var>mostRecentPhoto</var> is so that we can share this photo using the <strong>SharePhotoButton</strong>.

 ![SharePhotoButton logic](../images/facemesh/prelimBlock4.png){:.enlargeImage}